Frequently Asked Questions

 While we provide the means to find and locate tutors, and the facility to meet, learn and explore, any fees associated with securing the tutor for your project are between you and the tutor.
 Expendable materials and school supplies will be for sale in our Supply Shop.

-Workspace Education has use of Workspace Academy, Mon-Fri, from 9AM-6PM.
+Workspace Education is open Mon-Fri, from 9AM-6PM.
 You choose the time commitment that is right for your child and your family.
 However, when your child is at the Academy, parents or guardians are required to supervise and ensure their children adhere to a code of behavior that promotes a safe and protected work environment for all members.

 Member child(ren) ages nine and under must have direct supervision by a member parent at all times while on the premises, other than when the child is in a supervised class.
 The member parent must stay on the premises even during those times when the member child(ren) is in a classroom activity.
 Member child(ren) ages ten to 15 must be accompanied by a member parent who remains on the premises at all times.
 The member parent is not required to remain in the same physical area as the member child(ren) at all times, particularly when the member child(ren) in this age category are participating in a program activity within the premises.
 Member child(ren) ages 16 and older may be on the premises without the presence of a member parent; however, the member parent will be responsible for providing detailed orientation to such member child(ren) at all times, particularly when the member child(ren) in this age category are participating in a program activity within the premises.